-What about the other “recommended” (such as Reading Recovery, Slingerland, or Lindamood) reading programs for teaching kids with dyslexia to read?
+What about the other “recommended” reading programs for teaching kids with dyslexia to read?

-Over the years, Steve began to blend his knowledge of programs into his teaching more and more until finally, in 1997, he decided to spend six months figuring out the system and another six months developing the curriculum that only used the best and most effective components to teach reading — regardless of the methodology.
-What came out was Tattum Reading Program.
+Like many good teachers/tutors, Steve began to blend more and more elements of many programs.
+He noticed better reading outcomes that came more quickly when he only used the best parts of each program.
+Finally, in 1997, he decided to spend six months developing a program that only used the best and most effective reading components, regardless of the methodology.
+What came out was the base for Tattum Reading.

 Does your program work with kids with ADD/ADHD?

 All students benefit from an engaging pedagogy.
 Steve T. designed the program to be universally accessible and to support all types of learners.
 He specifically made sure the program worked with children who live with ADD/ADHD as this if often correlated to reading struggles.

 We believe that our program is one of the most active and engaging reading programs on the market.
 It keeps a lively pace and moves quickly from one part of the lesson to the next.
 This makes it is better able to hold a student’s attention.
 A fast pace helps all types of students stay focused on the task at hand and is inherently more interesting and engaging.

 Does your program meet the National Reading Panel recommendations?